 This is the third of three dinners based on the almond-crusted steelhead.
 Cook once, eat thrice, I say!
 At least for the fish portion.

 For this recipe, unlike with the almond-crusted salmon or steelhead tacos, the fish doesn’t need to be crisp.
-The almond flour crust will soften in the refrigerator, but the flavor is still great in this soup.
+The almond flour crust will soften in the refrigerator, then in the soup, but the flavor is still great in the mix.

 You stir in most of the steelhead during the last simmer for flavor.
 Then, just before serving, garnish with a few beautiful pieces you have left and top with crispy bacon and fresh herbs.